DeltaAnalytics/machine_learning_for_good/module_5_unsupervised_learning/README.md

 ----
 Unsupervised Learning is the process of identifying patterns in a dataset.
 Identifying patterns is often an early step in understanding data.
 Unsupervised learning methods are a set of techniques designed to explore and find "hidden structure" rather than predict outcomes.

 Unsupervised learning does not require labeled data, therefore works for broader range of data.
-In fact, most data in the world is unlabelled.
+In fact, most data in the world is unlabeled.
 However, since there are no labels / correct answers there is not always a clear feedback to validate that the results are correct.

 There are two main techniques in the domain of unsupervised learning: